tezzerethouston/eureka/README.md

 ### Features
 - Runs in the console
 - Flickering lights in a small spaceship with a bit of dialog
+- Teleporting to a rim planet to gather berries
 - That's it so far

 ## Updates every day